Home > Library > Research Methodology > Sampling Methods – A Guide with Examples

 Methods of Sampling

-There are usually two methods of sampling which are used widely.
-These are considered the best methods:
+There are usually two methods of sampling that are used widely

 This method of sampling is conducted by using the method of randomisation.
 In this method, each individual has an equal and independent opportunity to be selected.
 It has further sub-categories.